cartesi/docs/cartesi-rollups/development/send-requests.md

 ### Initiate an advance request

-You can initiate an advance request by sending input from the CLI using Cast, Sunodo, or a custom frontend client.
+You can initiate an advance request by sending input from the CLI using Cast, Cartesi CLI, or a custom frontend client.

 Advance requests involve sending input data to the L1 through a JSON-RPC call, allowing the information to reach the dApp backend and trigger a change in the application's state.